“All Hands On Deck” for the Urbandale Marching Invitational

-Band lesson will begin on Tuesday, Sept.
-5. The schedule will be posted on Lessons tab of the band website any moment now.
-We’re still making adjustments to the schedule and will keep the website up-to-date at least weekly as adjustments are made to the schedule.
+Band lesson will begin on Monday, Aug.
+27. The schedule is posted on Lessons tab of the band website.
+We’re constantly making adjustments to the schedule and will keep the website up-to-date frequently as adjustments are made to the schedule.

 Students will have weekly lesson times.
 They will alternate weeks between having a 1-on-1 lesson with a staff member, or focusing on personal practice.